Tablets are the ideal middle-ground between smartphones and laptops, especially when it comes to gaming.

 The Surface Pro battery is one of its best features and lasts for around 13 hours of mixed usage.

 Finally, the Surface Pro X also has an integrated nano-SIM slot, making it a great option for travelling gamers who want to stay connected while on the road.

 The Lenovo Tab P11 Pro is another laptop/tablet hybrid that’s easily one of the best mid-range tablets on the market for the price.

 The tablet is a strong challenger to some of Samsung’s pricier gaming tablets.
 It offers a 2K OLED screen, a large battery that lasts up to 10 hours, and four stereo-effect speakers that undercut the high-end competition.

-The screen has a 16:10 aspect ratio, that displays widescreen content (and most games) nicely, and stretches across 11.5 inches which is excellent for a gaming tablet.
+The screen has a 16:10 aspect ratio that nicely displays widescreen content (and most games) and stretches across 11.5 inches, which is excellent for a gaming tablet.
 It’s perfect for those who want to entertain themselves by playing games.

 The Lenovo Tab P11 Pro specs have enough oomph, though it might experience some lag with more demanding games, mostly due to the high-resolution display.
 Still, the Snapdragon 730G chipset and 6GB of RAM are enough to keep several games in memory and without any issues.

 The Microsoft Surface Go 2 is an impressive low-cost machine and one of the best, one-the-go gaming tablets on the market for gamers looking for a productive and affordable device.